Dear Home Ec 101,

 Enameled cast iron has lower thermal conductivity than its plain cast iron counterpart.
 I love my dutch oven, but I generally surf the web waiting for it to get hot enough to use.

 Cost.
-Enameled cast iron is significantly more expensive than regular cast iron, especially when you consider some well known brand names.
-(I love my Le Crueset, but in the future I may be willing to try off- brands).
-In most cases, enameled cast iron is enameled cast iron.
+Enameled cast iron is significantly more expensive than regular cast iron, especially when you consider some well-known brand names.
+I love my Le Crueset, but I have several off-brand pieces, the enamel is chipping on the outside, but that doesn’t change how it cooks.
+In most cases, enameled cast iron is exactly that, enameled cast iron.
 The pots and pans vary in their shape, the handles, and the knobs.
 Order replacement knobs for just a few dollars and your off-brand pot is now oven-safe.

 Don’t use metal utensils in enameled cast iron, as it is possible to chip the coating, but in that case, you just need to season it.
 It’s only exposing cast iron and the pot or pan is still usable.